polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 Let's take a closer look at the code above, step by step:

-1. First, teh plugin is defined in the target list.
+1. The plugin target is defined.
-2. A `.command` capability is defined with a `custom` intent, as none of the default capabilities (`documentationGeneration` and `sourceCodeFormatting`) matches this use case.
-It is very important to give `verb` a sensible name as this is the way the plugin will be called from the command line.
+2. A `.command` capability is defined with a `custom` intent, as none of the default capabilities (`documentationGeneration` and `sourceCodeFormatting`) match this command's use case.
+It is important to give `verb` a sensible name as this is the way the plugin will be called from the command line.
 3. The plugin needs to ask for the user's permissions to write to the package's directory, as that is where the generated files will be dumped.
 4. A binary target is defined for the plugin to use.
 This will give the plugin access to the executable through its context.

-> I know that I have brushed through a few of the concepts above but if you would like to learn more about command plugins, [here is an awesome article](https://theswiftdev.com/beginners-guide-to-swift-package-manager-command-plugins/) by [Tibor Bödecs](https://twitter.com/tiborbodecs) ⭐.
+> I know that I have not gone into a lot of detail about a few of the concepts above but if you would like to learn more about command plugins, [here is an awesome article](https://theswiftdev.com/beginners-guide-to-swift-package-manager-command-plugins/) by [Tibor Bödecs](https://twitter.com/tiborbodecs) ⭐.
 I have [an article about binary targets in Swift Packages](https://www.polpiella.dev/binary-targets-in-modern-swift-packages) if you'd like to learn a bit more about that too 📦.

 ## Writing the plugin

 Now that the package is created, it is time to write some code!
-Let's start by creating `SourceryCommand.swift` under `Plugins/SourceryCommand` and add a struct conforming to `CommandPlugin` as its entrypoint:
+Let's start by creating a file named `SourceryCommand.swift` under `Plugins/SourceryCommand` and add a struct conforming to `CommandPlugin`, which will act as the plugin's entrypoint:

 ```swift:SourceryCommand.swift
 import PackagePlugin